AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-5.md

 ### Errors Partial

-The errors partial is named `errors.view.php`.
+The errors partial is named `errors.view.php` and is in the same `App/views/partials` folder.

-You are to complete the DocBlock at the start of the view, and then add the following code:
+You are to complete the Doc-Block at the start of the view, and then add the following code:

 ```php
 if (isset($errors) && $errors !== null): ?>